anamikaggarg/Project_Frontend/README.md

 # 📊 Team Task Manager

-🚀 A powerful and interactive Admin Dashboard to manage users, track analytics, and visualize data in one place.
+🚀 A powerful and interactive full-stack Team Task Manager dashboard to manage projects, assign tasks, track progress, and visualize analytics in one place.

 ---

 ## 🧠 About The Project

-Master Dashboard is a full-stack web application designed for admins to efficiently manage users, monitor system activity, and analyze data through interactive charts and reports.
+Team Task Manager is a modern full stack web application designed to simplify team collaboration and workflow management.
-It provides a clean UI, fast performance, and scalable architecture.
+The platform allows admins to create projects, assign tasks to team members, monitor task progress, and manage overall productivity through an interactive dashboard.

+Members can securely log in, view assigned tasks, update task statuses, and track deadlines in real-time.
+The application focuses on clean UI, responsive design, secure authentication, and scalable architecture for efficient team management.

 ---